 Air Selangor abstracts raw water from dams and rivers in Selangor and Pahang.
 A new injection of 69 MLD of water supply capacity from Labohan Dagang has increased the total distributable capacity from the 34 WTPs from 5,757 MLD to 5,826 MLD.
 Labohan Dagang WTP supplies treated water to parts of the Klang and Kuala Langat regions.

-In 2022, average production has also increased from 4,991 MLD in 2021 to 5,117 MLD.
-This increase in production is mainly due to the new supply areas for
+MLD in 2021 to 5,117 MLD.
+This increase in production is mainly due to the new supply areas for Labohan Dagang WTP which are Olak Lempit and Rimbayu.